shoemaker/calc-inflation/README.md

 ## Use It
     $> npm install
     $> npm start
-The console app will request CPI data from the BLS, calculate the inflation-adjusted values found in 'input.json', then write a CSV file.
+The console app will request CPI data from the BLS, calculate the inflation-adjusted values found in 'input.json', then write a CSV file: `output.csv`.

 ## Tests
 Using [Mocha](http://mochajs.org/) and [Expect](https://github.com/LearnBoost/expect.js) to test the BLS API.